-Susan Schulten is a professor of history and chair of the history department at the University of Denver.
+Susan Schulten is a professor of history at the University of Denver.
 She is the author of Mapping the Nation: History and Cartography in Nineteenth-Century America (2012), which won the Pacific Coast Branch of the American Historical Association's Norris and Carol Hundley Award, and The Geographical Imagination in America, 1880–1950 (2001).
 Her other recent work includes "The Civil War and the Origins of the Colorado Territory," Western Historical Quarterly (spring 2013), which was named the best article in the journal that year.
 With Elliott Gorn and Randy Roberts she recently edited Constructing the American Past: A Sourcebook of a People's History (2018).
 She teaches courses on Lincoln, the Civil War and Reconstruction, America at the turn of the century, the history of American ideas and culture, the Great Depression, the Cold War, war and the presidency, and the methods and philosophy of history.
 Recipient of a Guggenheim fellowship for her research on the history of cartography, she lectures widely on the Civil War, the history of maps, and American history in general.
-She also contributes to the New York Times "Disunion" series, which commemorates the sesquicentennial of the American Civil War.
+For four years she also contributed to the New York Times "Disunion" series, which commemorated the sesquicentennial of the American Civil War.
 She is currently completing "A History of America in 100 Maps," to be published in 2018.

 Click here for more information about Susan Schulten.